SR-G/sleep-on-lan/README.md

 ### Under windows

 The Sleep-On-Lan process may be run manually or, for convenience, installed as a service.
 The easiest way to install the Sleep-On-Lan service is probably to use [NSSM](https://nssm.cc/) (the Non-Sucking Service Manager).
+To be executed as admin (Right click on the .cmd file that you created > Execute as administrator).

 Usage :